 How to test Statistical Significance by T-test?

 A t-test is a statistical test that helps to determine if there is a significant difference between the means of two sets of data.
 In MS Excel, we can easily test statistical significance by using the function TTEST.
-Let's first understand the parameters of this function.
+First, take a moment to understand the parameters of this function.

 Ttest function syntax